 State Target: 12.1 percent

-How Are We Doing?Roughly one in every five Utah adults have reported having arthritis over the past several years.
+How Are We Doing?Roughly one in every five Utah adults reported having arthritis over the past several years.
 As people age, the likelihood of having arthritis increases.
-For example, 5.0 percent of adults aged 18-34 reported having arthritis whereas one in every two (50.4 percent) adults 65 years and older reported having arthritis (combined years 2016-2018).
+For example, 5.8 percent of adults aged 18-34 reported having arthritis whereas one in every two (51.8 percent) adults 65 years and older reported having arthritis (combined years 2019-2021).
 As the older adult population increases in the coming years, the prevalence of arthritis is also projected to increase.
-Women 65 years and older were the most likely to have arthritis with 56.6 percent reporting arthritis.
-This was significantly greater than the rate for men of the same age (43.1 percent).
+Women 65 years and older were the most likely to have arthritis with 57.8 percent reporting arthritis.
+This was significantly greater than the rate for men of the same age (46.7 percent).
 Women were more likely to have arthritis for all age groups.
 Other groups that were less likely to have arthritis included college graduates, Hispanics, and adults making more than $75,000 a year when compared to those with less education, non-Hispanics, and those making less than $75,000 a year, respectively.
 Arthritis prevalence also differed by geographic location.
-The age-adjusted prevalence of arthritis (combined years 2016-2018) in local health districts ranged from a low of 19.2 percent in Summit County Health District to a high of 29.6 percent in Southeast Utah Health District.
-Health districts with rates significantly lower than the state rate included Utah County and Salt Lake County.
+The age-adjusted prevalence of arthritis (combined years 2018-2020) in local health districts ranged from a low of 19.1 percent in Summit County Health District to a high of 32.1 percent in Southeast Utah Health District.
+Health districts with rates significantly lower than the state rate included Summit County and Wasatch County.
 Health districts with rates significantly higher than the state rate included Southeast Utah, Tooele County, Central Utah, Weber-Morgan, and TriCounty.

-How Do We Compare With the U.S.?The age-adjusted prevalence of arthritis in Utah was 22.9 percent in 2018, which was slightly lower than the U.S. age-adjusted rate of 23.7 percent.
+How Do We Compare With the U.S.?The age-adjusted prevalence of arthritis in Utah was 21.9 percent in 2021, which was the same as the U.S. age-adjusted rate.